NiGuangOwO/Triggernometry/readme.md

 ### Fixed the bug about action checkboxes not showing on Hi-Res screen:
 Related issue: [#91](https://github.com/paissaheavyindustries/Triggernometry/issues/91)
 Adjusted the initial column width to screenwidth / 50 instead of a fixed value.
 Also allowed changing the column width.
+### Fixed the MessageBox bug which let it sometimes hide behind the window:
+Now the message boxes will show above the current active window.
+### Fixed the bug that some columns could not be adjusted in variable state viewer:
+Some columns were set to `Fill`.
+This selection would forbid the adjustment of its column width if it is not the last column.
 ### Added support for linebreaks in expressions
 Previously the linebreaks do not fully tolerate with splitting arguments, codes which contain trimming, and also regexes.
 A special character `⏎` was used as a placeholder for all linebreaks when parsing expressions, then replaced back after parsed.
 This character could also be used in expressions directly in Triggernometry, _e.g._ `${func:repeat(5, ⏎):text}`
 ### Full translation documents:
 Hundreds of translations were missing since 1.1.6.0.
 Most of the new keys are now added to the template and the CN/JP translation files.
 (The FI/FR files were too outdated and the order was messed up)
 Also added full CN translations.
-### Improved Exception Messages
+### Improved description and log messages:
-The exceptions in context.cs were unified, _e.g._ all argcount errors were combined by adding a function name placeholder to distinguish them.
+Added arguments to represent if the variable is persistent and if the expression is numeric/string for the action descriptions and log messages;
-Also added more validity checkes and more precise information like which expression caused error.
+Added more validity checkes and more precise information like which expression caused error in `Context.cs`.
 ### Improved CSV Export
 Added support for table variables containing commas and double quotes.
 (Previously the grids were simply joint together with `,`)
+### Code Clean-up
+Combined some repeated logics;
+Fixed some typos;
+Other minor adjustments

 ## To-do List
 - [x] I18n (new / previous parts)
-- [ ] `isTM`, `isHR`
+- [x] `isTM`, `isHR`
+- [x] Dictionary Variable
-- [ ] Dictionary
+- [ ] Dictionary Variable State Viewer and Editor
-- [ ] Debug: resizing of the columns in the variable viewer
+- [x] Debug: resizing of the columns in the variable viewer
+- [ ] `indicesof()`